Wills witnessed by video link to be held valid

 Ministers have advised that wills witnessed by video conferencing such as Zoom or Facetime will be valid, provided the quality of the sound of the video was sufficient to hear and see what was happening.

 It is anticipated that the Government will also issue guidance which will also set out how the testator should ensure that the witnesses can actually see them sign the will (not just see their head and shoulders).
 The guidance is also expected to require that the will should then be signed by the witnesses ideally within a 24 hour period.
-Electronic signatures will not be permitted.

 The measures will remain in place until January 2022 and may be extended or shortened if necessary.